Endometriosis as a Teenager

-This is a disease close to my heart that I have suffered with twice in my life.
+This is a disease close to my heart that I have suffered twice in my life.
 It is a painful disease.
 Doctors told me when I was sixteen almost seventeen that it was caused by delaying pregnancy.
-Pregnancy was not on my to do list at that young age so it left me very confused.
+Pregnancy was not on my to-do list at that young age so it left me very confused.
 The other thing it is said when I did some research about it years ago is it is also caused by endogamy.
 Doctors didn't tell me much about the disease the first time because I was young.
-Second time around I was ready for them.
+The second time around I was ready for them.

 The second time my endometriosis came back; I was in vocational school and it took the doctor a year to find it because I had a whole different set of symptoms.
 I had intermittent pain and couldn't keep food down and looked like I was four months pregnant.
 When they did the second surgery it was a mess for the doctor as the endometriosis was attached to all my abdominal organs.
 The doctor the second time was the doctor who had delivered me and he was just as surprised as I was.
 He showed me the video that said one in ten ever get it back.
 He explained to me that it wasn't caused by anything my mother had done while she was carrying me either.
 I had to have two units of blood as there was so much blood.